Fundamentalist Church of Jesus Christ of Latter-Day Saints: Race

 According to the Southern Poverty Law Center the FLDS Church "is a polygamist, white supremacist, homophobic cult that Jeffs ruled with an iron fist".
 Jeffs has made several anti-Black public statements since 2002.
-These included saying that the devil brings evil to the earth through Black people, that Cain is the father of the Black race, that people with "Negro blood" are unworthy of the priesthood, that Black-white marriage is evil, and that marrying someone who has "connections with a Negro" would invoke a curse.
+These included saying that the devil brings evil to the earth through Black people, that Cain is the father of the Black race, that people with "Negro blood" are unworthy of the priesthood, that Black-White marriage is evil, and that marrying someone who has "connections with a Negro" would invoke a curse.

 As an extension of the Adam-God teaching, FLDS leaders teach there are literal children of Satan in the same way there are literal children of God.
-Children of Satan were to be born with the Mark Of Cain as pay for his slaying of Abel in creation, and therefore justifying the Priesthood ban.
+Children of Satan were to be born with the Mark Of Cain as punishment for his slaying of Abel in creation, and therefore justifying the Priesthood ban.
 The seed of Cain survived the Flood through Ham's wife so that Satan would be represented, but with a curse of bondage.

 Dress

+FLDS members are known for their distinctive clothing and grooming, particularly women.

 Men and women are forbidden to have any tattoos or body piercings.
-In general, women do not cut their hair short or wear makeup, trousers, or any skirt above the knees.
-Men wear plain clothing, usually long-sleeved collared shirt and full-length trousers.
+In general, women do not cut their hair short or wear makeup, trousers, or any skirt above the ankles.
+Men wear plain clothing, usually long-sleeved collared shirts and full-length trousers.
 Women and girls usually wear pastel-colored homemade long-sleeved prairie dresses, with hems between ankle and mid-calf, along with long stockings or trousers underneath, usually keeping their hair coiffed.
+The pastel colors are used to identify wives and daughters of a particular man.

+These old-fashioned clothing styles are a relatively new development in the FLDS church.
+Photos from the 1953 Short Creek raid show FLDS women wearing clothing similar to contemporary fashions of the era, and with a greater variety of fabric patterns such as plaids or floral prints.
+In the 1950s, FLDS women also wore more individualized hairstyles in line with contemporary trends.

+Carolyn Jessup, a former FLDS member, stated her opinion the restrictive clothing rules are "a way to control individuality" by making people more closely resemble each other.